 The Executive Officer shall issue an approval letter to authorize the use of the approved replacement part and to detail any modification(s) to the Executive Order for which the part is approved.
 Requests not granted shall be documented with a disapproval letter.

-REQUIREMENTS FOR, AND CERTIFICATION OF, LOW PERMEATION HOSES
+Requirements for, and Certification of, Low Permeation Hoses

 All hoses which carry liquid fuel against the outermost hose wall shall permeate at a rate of no more than 10.0 grams per square meters per day (g/m2/day) as determined by UL 330 (7th ed) - Underwriters Laboratories’ Standard for Hose and Hose Assemblies for Dispensing Flammable Liquids.

 The UL 330 (7th ed.) testing results shall comprise all of the certification testing for certification as a low permeation hose.